Growing number of asylum seekers opt for Arctic route to enter Europe

 "In Norway, the government gives you a chance.
 Maybe here I can have a future," said Bikram Shrestha, a 32-year-old Nepalese car mechanic who lived for five months in Moscow.
 "In Russia they don't speak English and it is hard to get a job."

 He cycled some 30 km to the border on a children's bike he bought for $400.
-Like his neighbor in the center's waiting room, he had to contend with slippery roads.
+Like his neighbour in the centre's waiting room, he had to contend with slippery roads.

 "I fell on the ice maybe 10-12 times," said 32-year-old Waqas Waheed from Pakistan, a textile factory worker who lived for eight months in Moscow and paid $200 for a child's bike.